ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## When to Use Polymorphic Variant

 Only using polymorphic variants is over-engineering, it should be avoided.
 Polymorphic variants aren't an extension of simple variants.
 From the data perspective, polymorphic variants and simple variants are equivalent.
 They both are sum types in the algebraic data types sense, both with parametric polymorphism and recursion.
 Back quote isn't a difference that matters.
 The only meaningful difference is the algorithm.
 Therefore, deciding when to use polymorphic variants boils down to another question:
-> Do I need nominally or structurally type checked variants?
+> Are nominally or structurally type-checked variants needed?

 Answering this isn't significantly easier, but it helps to narrow what to consider.
 The key difference lies in the way pattern matching is type-checked.
 Polymorphic variant induces functions that intrinsically accept more data than simple variants.
 This is a consequence of the subtyping relation between polymorphic variant types.